VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

-# SpeedTreev6HDRP_ASE_Port
+# SpeedTree v6 HDRP pot (via Amplify Shader Editor)

-SpeedTree v6 HDRP pot (via Amplify Shader Editor)
+# An (almost complete) attempt at porting SpeedTree v6 to the HDRP Unity SRP

-# An (almost complete) attempt at porting SpeedTree v6 to the HDRP Unity SRP (as a temporary missing shader solution).
+(as a temporary replacent for the missing shader solution)

 Rationale behind this madness? -- I've needed a SpeedTree v6 shader for my trees to work with HDRP.